MagicFoundation/Alcinoe/README.md

 to open a two-way interactive communication session between the user’s browser and a server.
 With this, you can send messages to a server and receive event-driven responses without having to poll the server for a reply.
-You can start exploring this feature with the demo located at [{alcinoe}\Demos\ALWinHTTPWebSocketClient](https://github.com/MagicFoundation/Alcinoe/tree/master/Demos/ALWinHTTPWebSocketClient)
+Learn more at [{alcinoe}\Demos\ALWinHTTPWebSocketClient](https://github.com/MagicFoundation/Alcinoe/tree/master/Demos/ALWinHTTPWebSocketClient)

 Fast TStringList